ansible-collections/community.mongodb/README.md

 As this is an independent collection, it can be released on its own release cadence.

+If you like this collection please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/community/mongodb).

 ## Running the integration and unit tests

 * Requirements